shahpoll/WTe2-Topology-Workflow/docs/tutorial.md

-# Step-by-Step Tutorial
+# Computational Execution Protocol

-This guide walks you through the reproduction of the Z2 invariant.
+This document details the step-by-step procedure for reproducing the topological invariant calculation.
+The workflow proceeds from the Density Functional Theory (DFT) ground state to the Wannierized tight-binding model.

 ## Step 1: Self-Consistent Field (SCF)
 Run the ground state calculation to converge the charge density.